 The Service Area restriction change trigger and the RFSP index change trigger shall trigger the AMF to interact with the PCF for all changes in the Service Area restriction or RFSP index data received in AMF from UDM.
 The reporting includes that the trigger is met and the subscribed Service Area restriction or the subscribed RFSP index provided to AMF by UDM, as described in clause 6.1.2.1.

-The Change of the Allowed NSSAI trigger shall trigger the AMF to interact with the PCF if the Allowed NSSAI has been changed.
+The Change of the Allowed NSSAI trigger shall trigger the AMF to interact with the (V-)PCF if the Allowed NSSAI has been changed.
 The reporting includes that the trigger is met and the new Allowed NSSAI.
-The PCF may update RFSP index and/or SMF selection management related policy information (described in clause 6.5) in the AMF based on the Allowed NSSAI.
+(V-)The PCF may update RFSP index and/or SMF selection management related policy information (described in clause 6.5) in the AMF based on the Allowed NSSAI.

 The Generation of a Target NSSAI trigger shall trigger the AMF to interact with the PCF.
 The reporting includes that the trigger is met and the generated Target NSSAI.
 The PCF may generate RFSP index associated with the Target NSSAI.